Superfluid--Bose-glass transition in a system of disordered bosons with long-range hopping in one dimension: Boson lattice model with long-range hopping

 The expectation value $\mean{\psi(x,\tau)}\simeq \rho_0 \mean{e^{i\theta(x,\tau)}}$ of the boson field does not vanish showing that the U(1) symmetry of the boson system is spontaneously broken, \beq \mean{e^{i\theta(x,\tau)}} = e^{-\half \mean{\theta(x,\tau)^2}} > 0 . \eeq The (connected) superfluid correlation function

 decays as a power law with an exponent $(3-\alpha)/2$.
 On the other hand, the density-density correlation function with momentum $q\simeq 2\pi\rho_0$, \beq \chi(x)=\mean{e^{2i\varphi(x,\tau)-2i\varphi(0,\tau)}} \sim e^{- \const\times |x|^{(3-\alpha)/2}} , \eeq decays as a stretched exponential, to be compared with the power-law decay $\sim 1/|x|^{2\KLL}$ in a Luttinger liquid.
 While in a standard superfluid density fluctuations at wavevectors $q\simeq \pm 2\pi\rho_0$ dominates over superfluid fluctuations when $\KLL<1/2$, the later are always the dominant fluctuations in the presence of long-range hopping.
-We conclude that long-range hopping enhances the superfluid character of the boson system, leading in particular to a spontaneous breaking of the U(1) symmetry, and tend to suppress density fluctuations at wave vector $q\simeq\pm 2\pi\rho_0$.
-Our results for the correlation functions are in agreement with those of Refs.~\cite{Maghrebi17,Frerot17} once translated in the language of the equivalent spin-$\half$ models studied in these works.
+We conclude that long-range hopping enhances the superfluid character of the boson system, leading in particular to a spontaneous breaking of the U(1) symmetry, and tends to suppress density fluctuations at wave vector $q\simeq\pm 2\pi\rho_0$.
+The spontaneous symmetry breaking and the expression of the correlation functions are in agreement with the results of Refs.~\cite{Maghrebi17,Frerot17}, obtained from various analytical and numerical methods, once translated in the language of the equivalent spin-$\half$ models studied in these works.